imagineLife/big-site/content/k8s/examples/make-an-ingress.md

 tags: Kubernetes, K8s, ingress, routing
 order: 6
 ---
+Create an ingress resource
+- called `watch-and-buy`
-Create a single ingress resource called ingress-vh-routing.
-The resource should route HTTP traffic to multiple hostnames as specified below:
+- routes HTTP traffic to multiple hostnames
-The service video-service should be accessible on http://watch.ecom-store.com:30093/video The service apparels-service should be accessible on http://apparels.ecom-store.com:30093/wear Here 30093 is the port used by the Ingress Controller
+  - a service `video-service` should be accessible on `http://watch.ecom-store.com:30093/video`
+  - a service `apparels-service` should be accessible on `http://apparels.ecom-store.com:30093/wear`
+  - NOTE: `30093` is the port used by the Ingress Controller

 #
 ```yaml